YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 ```c
 qmk compile -kb handwired/evk/v1_3 -km default
 ```
-The .hex file is located in /qmk_firmware/.build/handwired_evk_v1_3_default.hex on the local computer.
+The generated .hex file is located at /qmk_firmware/.build/handwired_evk_v1_3_default.hex on the local computer.

 ### 1.4 Flash Firmware Onto the Micro-controller
 Use the [Teensy Loader](https://www.pjrc.com/teensy/loader_win10.html) to flash the .hex file onto the Teensy 2.0.